Applications for the 2023/24 academic year are now open.

-The Junior Conservatoire aims to train and develop the next generation of filmmakers in a city that is bursting with screen professionals and career possibilities.
+The Junior Conservatoire aims to train and develop the next generation of filmmakers in a city that is bursting with screen professionals, industry opportunities and career possibilities.

-As a student here you will be taught by award-winning industry practitioners, with years of experience in the sector, with opportunities for working with children’s TV, Glasgow Film Theatre and GMAC.
+As a student here, you will be taught by award-winning industry practitioners, with years of experience in the sector, with opportunities for working within Children’s TV and Glasgow Film Theatre.

 You will learn a mixture of film study, screenwriting and filmmaking, encompassing every stage of the creative screen journey.